 Most people measure school fundraiser success by how much money is brought in.
-Many are inclined to think that only the wealthy schools have the highly successful sales.
+Many are inclined to think that only wealthy schools have highly successful sales.
 It seems logical because these areas are more affluent and have the most money to give.
 But this isn't always the case.

 Wealth Doesn't Determine Fundraising Success

 In a nutshell, not even close.
 Quite the opposite can be true.
 We've worked with many lower-income schools that outperformed schools located in higher-income neighborhoods.
 School fundraiser success doesn't come to the neighborhood, school staff, parents, or students.
 Instead, attitude, commitment, and unity are far more critical, which are traits that can be possessed by any group, regardless of socioeconomics.

 The most important person in determining the success of your sale is the person in charge of it.
 Everything starts and ends with the sponsor; the more passionate you are, the better.
 Successful sponsors care a great deal about their school and, as a result, their sales.
 They realize that the more money they raise, the more they'll be able to impact their students.
 Their sale is actively and consistently promoted to their students, parents, and staff.
 They take full advantage of the limited time they have to sell.
 These people always seem to prevail, regardless of any obstacles.

 What follows are a few of the attributes that we've found most successful sponsors have:

 With the right leader, school fundraiser success can happen.

 Commit to a Quality Fundraiser Experience

 What kind of experience do you hope everyone will have with your fundraiser?
 Here are some questions to ponder: